kinow/autosubmit/docs/source/tutorial.rst

     # PROCESSORS = 1
     ## Threads number to be submitted to the HPC.
 If not specified, defaults to 1.
     # THREADS = 1
     ## Tasks number to be submitted to the HPC.
-If not specified, defaults to 1.
+If not specified, defaults to empty.
-    # TASKS = 1
+    # TASKS =
     ## Memory requirements for the job in MB
     # MEMORY = 4096
     ##  Number of retrials if a job fails.
 If not specified, defaults to the value given on experiment's autosubmit.conf